pingidentity/pingone-authenticator-sample-app-android/README.md

 # Authenticator sample app

-This sample application demonstrates an authenticator-only application that uses PingOne for Customers mobile SDK.
+This sample application demonstrates an authenticator-only application that uses PingOne MFA mobile SDK.
 An Android developer can easily build a branded and customized Authenticator application using this sample.

 ## What’s in the sample app?